palaa159/Docs/OpenBCI Software/05-OpenBCI_Python.md

 The OpenBCI Python API can be used with the 8 and 32 bit board with 8 or 16 channels, as well as the Ganglion.

-This library includes the main open_bci_v3 class definition that instantiates an OpenBCI Board object.
+This library includes the main "open_bci_v3" class definition that instantiates an OpenBCI Board object.
 This object will initialize communication with the board and get the environment ready for data streaming.
 This library is designed to work with iOS and Linux distributions.
-To use a Windows OS, change the __init__ function in open_bci_v3.py to establish a serial connection in Windows.
+To use a Windows OS, change the "__init__" function in open_bci_v3.py to establish a serial connection in Windows.

 For additional details on connecting your board, see our [Getting Started Guide](http://docs.openbci.com/tutorials/01-GettingStarted)